 Social Engineering, a form of manipulation that exploits human error for monetary gain or to access private information, is more rampant than ever.
-Especially around the holiday season, threat actors use a wide range of tactics to victimize individuals as well as groups of people, companies, and entire industries.
+Threat actors use a wide range of tactics to victimize individuals as well as groups of people, companies, and entire industries.